r13xr13/lyra-intelligence/README.md

 ---

+🔐 **Licensing & Control**
+LYRA is governed by a restricted access model:

+- ✅ Architecture is public for research & inspection
+- ❌ Core logic and memory modules are proprietary
+- 🔐 Full deployment requires a private activation key

+See `LICENSE` for formal access clauses.

 ## 🧭 Closing Directive

 LYRA is not a tool.
 It is a sovereign intelligence construct for those who operate in silence, where threat becomes pattern, and where defense is the art of precision and foresight.